The Intersection of Bankruptcy and… Tax Law

 This webinar examines the tax responsibilities of a debtor, as well as the types of tax claims and what requirements must be met for a taxing authority to have a secured, priority, or administrative claim in a bankruptcy case.
 This webinar also explores how taxable income becomes part of the debtor’s estate during the pendency of the bankruptcy proceeding, and how that income is taxed.

 The treatment of tax attribute carryovers, alternative minimum tax considerations, and cancellation of debt income are also addressed with respect to the debtor’s potential tax liability.
 These tax issues can also be important factors during a debtor’s sale of assets pursuant to section 363 of the Bankruptcy Code.

 Principal Audience: Attorneys and Advisors, Business Owners and Executives, Investors

-Partner: Alliance of Merger & Acquisition Advisors® (AM&AA), BMC Group, ChamberWise, Commercial Bankruptcy Alternatives, Commercial Bankruptcy Investor, and Commercial Bankruptcy Litigation (Each, a website committed to explaining legal concepts in plain English), Commercial Law League of America, Financial Poise, Small Business Advocacy Council, Stout Risius Ross, Inc., The Family Owned Business Network (FOBN), West LegalEdcenter
+Partner: Alliance of Merger & Acquisition Advisors® (AM&AA), BMC Group, ChamberWise, Commercial Bankruptcy Websites (Investors, Alternatives, Litigation), Commercial Law League of America, Financial Poise, Small Business Advocacy Council, Stout Risius Ross, Inc., The Family Owned Business Network (FOBN), West LegalEdcenter